mullaasad5420c/newos/docs/dashboard/README.md

 ## 📈 Performance Analytics

-Here's a comprehensive SAGE-AI performance analytics report template based on the metrics provided.
-Wherever dynamic data needs to be populated (e.g., numbers of issues, PRs, or commits), placeholders have been utilized for now.
-Populate them with real-time data using the respective commands in your system.
+Here’s a structured and visually engaging report highlighting SAGE-AI's analytics based on the provided metrics and repository statistics.
+For completeness and clarity, placeholders for data will remain where real-time values are needed.

 ---

-# 📊 **SAGE-AI Performance Dashboard**
+## 📊 SAGE-AI Performance Dashboard

 ---

-## 🎯 **Key Performance Indicators**
+### 🎯 **Key Performance Indicators**

-Here’s an overview of SAGE-AI’s effectiveness over the last 30 days, showcasing key metrics to measure its impact on the development process:

-- **AI-analyzed issues:** 🔍 **_Number Placeholder_**
+#### AI Metrics Summary (Last 30 Days):
+🧠 **AI-analyzed issues**: _[Number]_
-- **Total AI comments generated:** 💬 **_Number Placeholder_**
+💬 **Total AI comments**: _[Number]_
-- **Average resolution time:** ⏳ **_Number Placeholder_ hours**
+⏱️ **Average resolution time**: _[Hours]_

+These metrics demonstrate SAGE-AI’s interaction and contribution to issue tracking, highlighting its ability to provide insights while aiding in faster resolution times.

-### Repository Context:
+#### Repository Context:
-- 📂 **Total open issues:** `$(gh issue list --state open --json number | jq length)` 📝
+- 🟢 **Open Issues**: `$(gh issue list --state open --json number | jq length)`
-- 🔄 **Total open PRs:** `$(gh pr list
+- 🔃 **Open PRs**: `$(gh pr list --state open --json number | jq length)`
+- 📜 **

 ## 👥 Community Engagement

-To analyze the impact of SAGE-AI on community engagement, we will evaluate each section based on the provided data and potential AI contributions.
-Below is a structured analysis:

-## 👥 Community Engagement Report
+To provide a comprehensive analysis of SAGE-AI's impact on community engagement based on the recent activity you've described, let's evaluate each aspect individually.
+I'll provide insights based on the hypothetical metrics you provided:

 ### 🌟 New Contributor Onboarding
-**How AI helps new contributors:**

-- **Automated Guidance:** SAGE-AI can provide real-time assistance to new contributors by answering common questions about project setup, contribution guidelines, and best practices.
-This reduces the initial learning curve and encourages participation.
-- **Personalized Recommendations:** AI can analyze a new contributor's profile and suggest tasks that match their skill level, making it easier for them to find relevant issues to work on.
-- **Mentorship Simulations:** AI-driven mentors can simulate human interactions, providing new contributors with feedback on their code or issue discussions, enhancing their confidence and skills.
+**AI Impact:**
+SAGE-AI plays a critical role in onboarding new contributors by automating repetitive tasks, providing instant feedback, and offering intelligent code suggestions.
+This reduces the initial learning curve and increases the confidence of new members as they navigate the project.
+AI can help identify areas where newcomers might need additional guidance or resources, ensuring a smoother onboarding process.

 ### 💬 Communication Quality
-**AI impact on issue/PR discussions:**

-- **Consistency and Clarity:** SAGE-AI
+**AI Impact:**
+By using AI to analyze discussions in issues and pull requests, SAGE-AI can enhance the quality of these interactions.
+AI-driven insights can spot trends or common questions, allowing for the creation of FAQs or automated responses that address frequent concerns.
+This can lead to more productive discussions, focusing community attention on resolving issues rather

 ## 🔧 Technical Health

-Based on the provided data and context, here's a technical health assessment of the repository using SAGE-AI:
+Based on the provided data and the indicators, here's a technical health assessment for the repository using SAGE-AI:

 ## 🔧 Technical Health Report

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-SAGE-AI can significantly enhance build system stability by:
-- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch build issues early.
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
+- **Build Reliability:** SAGE-AI can analyze the build logs and identify patterns that lead to successful or failed builds.
+It can suggest optimizations to improve build reliability, such as identifying dependencies that frequently cause builds to fail or recommending changes to the build configuration.
-- **Predictive Analysis:** Using historical build data, SAGE-AI can predict potential build failures and suggest preemptive fixes.
+- **Predictive Maintenance:** SAGE-AI can predict potential build issues based on historical data and current changes, allowing for proactive maintenance.
-- **Real-time Alerts:** Providing real-time alerts for build failures and suggesting immediate remediation steps.

-**Recommendations:**
-- Integrate SAGE-AI with the CI/CD pipeline to monitor build health continuously.
-- Use SAGE-AI's predictive analytics to proactively address potential build issues.

 ### 🐛 Bug Detection & Resolution
+**AI Helps Identify and Fix Issues:**
+- **Recent Bug Fixes:** $(git log --since="30

 ---